Migrate an External Docker Server

 ## Best Practices

-Download model weights to [persistent storage](/documentation/development/use-persistent-storage) (`/data`) in your `setup()` method rather than baking them into the Docker image.
+Download model weights to [persistent storage](/documentation/development/use-persistent-storage) (`/data`) during runner startup rather than baking them into the Docker image.
+For `fal.App`, this usually means `setup()`.
+For Direct Server Mode migrations, use your server's own startup path.
 This keeps your image small, speeds up container pulls, and allows weights to be cached across runner restarts.
 The `/data` directory is shared across all runners in your account and persists between deploys.

-When building your Dockerfile, install fal-specific packages (`boto3`, `protobuf`, `pydantic`) at the end to avoid version conflicts with your existing dependencies.
-If your base image already includes these packages, the fal runtime will use the versions in your image.
+When your container runs `fal.App` code, install fal-specific packages (`boto3`, `protobuf`, `pydantic`) at the end to avoid version conflicts with your existing dependencies.
+Containers that do not import fal do not need these packages.

 Tune [keep\_alive](/documentation/deployment/scale-your-application) based on your app's cold start time and traffic pattern.
 If your model takes minutes to load, a longer keep\_alive avoids paying that cost repeatedly.
 If your app starts quickly, a shorter value reduces idle billing.
 See [Optimizing Costs](/documentation/serverless/optimizations/optimizing-costs) for guidance.